uconn

 The IRB is composed of members of the University and local communities.
 The individual members contribute the professional competency necessary to review specific research activities representing a broad range of disciplines through experience and expertise in their fields.
 In addition, the IRB seeks diversity in race, gender and cultural backgrounds to promote sensitivity to community attitudes and respect for the rights and welfare of human subjects.
 If you are interested in serving on the IRB, contact the IRB Office.

-Each IRB meets virtually once per month and is made up of the following members:
+Each IRB meets virtually once per month.

 Human Subjects Research